MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

-The core helpfulness comes from shifting attention and consideration from when we can afford to spare it (times of quiet and rest with little demand on our facilties) to those when we can't (When we have problems to solve, like when we are late, or need to think through a problem, or are talking to people).
+The core helpfulness comes from shifting attention and consideration from when we can afford to spare it (times of quiet and rest with little demand on our facilities) to those when we can't (When we have problems to solve, like when we are late, or need to think through a problem, or are talking to people).

-One of the simplest ways in which you can design your envionment to shift attention and consideration is locality: If you are prone to forgetting your lunch, putting it next to the door to grab easily when you are rushing out of the door makes you less prone to forgetting your lunch.
+One of the simplest ways in which you can design your environment to shift attention and consideration is locality: If you are prone to forgetting your lunch, putting it next to the door to grab easily when you are rushing out of the door makes you less prone to forgetting your lunch.